Why do PPC ad formats matter?

 Local Services Ads

-Local ads are either located at the top of a results page or right underneath relevant text ads – making it easy for potential local customers to find you.
-These ads are mainly focused on smaller local businesses – but have the potential to expand in the future.
-Services who might benefit from local ads include:
+Local ads are either located at the top of a results page or right underneath a text ad, making it easy for local customers to find you.
+These ads are mainly used by smaller local businesses, for example:

 Call-only ads are precisely that – they are designed primarily to encourage people to call your business number.
 These can only be used on mobile devices (because they will direct users straight to a call) and will charge at a cost-per-click, based on the bid that you set up.
 You’ll only pay when a user clicks on your ad headline or attempts to make a call.